-Being a part of CAT logical reasoning section, the syllogism topic holds a good weightage in the respective section.
+Being a part of the CAT logical reasoning section, the syllogism topic holds a good weightage in the respective section.
 Almost 3-4 questions are asked every year from syllogism for CAT topic and thus, it should be properly prepared and a wide variety of questions must be practised.
 Please refer BYJU’S CAT College Predictor tool.

 The CAT syllogism questions constitute a set of sentences and conclusions.
 The candidates are required to understand the sentences and deduce a conclusion from the assumed set of propositions.
-So, syllogism can simply be defined as a typical argument that must be arrived at a conclusion through deductive reasoning.
+So, a syllogism can simply be defined as a typical argument that must be arrived at a conclusion through deductive reasoning.

 There are two methodologies, Venn Diagrams and analytical method to solve the syllogism questions.
-The venn diagram method is preferred since, finding the conclusions which follow the given statements logically become easy and thus solving the related syllogism question becomes easy.
-Diagrams are drawn on the basis of the sentences and then conclusions are drawn by analysing the venn diagram.
-An example of solving syllogism questions using venn diagrams is illustrated for easy understanding of the syllogism questions and the application of venn diagram in them.
+The Venn diagram method is preferred since finding the conclusions which follow the given statements logically become easy and thus solving the related syllogism question becomes easy.
+Diagrams are drawn on the basis of the sentences and then conclusions are drawn by analysing the Venn diagram.
+An example of solving syllogism questions using Venn diagrams is illustrated for easy understanding of the syllogism questions and the application of the Venn diagram in them.

 (A) No door is dog.